OmTheAnalyst/EDA/README.md

 # EDA
-EDA with Numpy Pandas and other librabries
+Exploratory Data Analysis using Numpy Pandas and other librabries.